phiresky/ripgrep-all/README.md

     Mime Types: application/x-sqlite3

-The following adapters are disabled by default, and can be enabled using '--rga-adapters=+pdfpages,tesseract':
+The following adapters are disabled by default, and can be enabled using '--rga-adapters=+gron,pdfpages,tesseract':

+-   **gron**

+    Flattens JSON to provide the full structure on each line.

+    Extensions: .json

+    Mime Types: application/json

 -   **pdfpages**